Must-Read Children’s Books for Hispanic Heritage Month

 They Call Me Güero by David Bowles

 Author David Bowles uses his experience as a teacher to create a relatable middle-grade novel about a boy living near the Mexico–US border who writes poetry to grapple with his cultural identity.
 In the book, people call him Güero because of his red hair, pale skin, and freckles, but beneath the surface, he’s a reader, gamer, and musician.
 As Güero faces the start of seventh grade, he’ll rely on his heart and smarts—and of course, his poetry!
 This incredible book has won multiple awards including the 2019 Walter Dean Myers Honor Book for Outstanding Children’s Literature; the 2019 Pura Belpré Honor Book; the 2019 Claudia Lewis Award for Excellence in Poetry; and the 2019 Tomás Rivera Mexican American Children’s Book Award.
+Available in English and Spanish.
 (Ages 9–12)

 The Moon Within by Aida Salazar

 Debut author Aida Salazar tells a story of friendship, family, and growing up in this refreshing middle-grade novel.
 Meet Celi Rivera, whose life “swirls with questions” as she comes of age, especially when her mother insists on throwing her an ancestral Mexican ritual—a moon ceremony—when Celi gets her first period.
 Celi must navigate these questions—about her changing body, her first crush on a boy, and her friend’s exploration of gender fluidity—and find the courage to be who she wants to be.
+Available in English and Spanish.
 (Ages 9–12)

 Clap When You Land by Elizabeth Acevedo